shipworkshop/SHIP-DragNDrop-Texture/README.md

 3. In Blender, go to `Edit` > `Preferences` > `Add-ons`.
 4. Click `Install...` and select the downloaded `.zip` file.
 5. Enable the "Smart Drag & Drop" addon by checking the box.
+Or just Drag & Drop zip to your Blender window!

 ## Usage